MicrosoftDocs/visualstudio-docs/docs/debugger/control-execution-of-a-store-app-in-a-visual-studio-debug-session-for-windows-store-apps-javascript.md

  [Navigate to code by using the Call Stack window](#BKMK_Navigate_to_code_by_using_the_Call_Stack_window)

 ##  <a name="BKMK_Create_the_sample_app"></a> Create the sample app
- Debugging is about code, so the sample app uses the framework of the Windows Store app only to create a source file in which you can see how navigating a debug session works and how to examine program state.
+ Debugging is about code, so the sample app uses the framework of the UWP app only to create a source file in which you can see how navigating a debug session works and how to examine program state.
 All of the code that you will invoke is called from the `module` function of the default.js file.
 No controls are added and no events are handled.

-1.  **Create a blank JavaScript Windows Store app.** Open Visual Studio.
+1.  **Create a blank JavaScript UWP app.** Open Visual Studio.
 On the home page, choose the **New Project** link.
-On the **New Project** dialog box, choose **JavaScript** in the **Installed** list and then choose **Windows Store**.
+On the **New Project** dialog box, choose **JavaScript** in the **Installed** list and then choose **Microsoft Store**.
 In the list of project templates, choose **Blank Application**.
 Visual Studio creates a new solution and project and displays the default.htm file in the code editor.

      Note the script files that are loaded into the page.

     -   The `base.js` and `ui.js` files create the **Windows Library for JavaScript**.
-The Windows Library for JavaScript is a set of JavaScript and CSS files that make it easier to create Windows Store apps using JavaScript.
+The Windows Library for JavaScript is a set of JavaScript and CSS files that make it easier to create UWP apps using JavaScript.
 You use it together with HTML, CSS, and the Windows Runtime to create your app.

     -   Your code starts in the `default.js`  file.